Functions & Recursion

 }

-/* printf("%d\n", y); ERROR: y is not in scope */
+/* printf("%d\n", y); would fail: y is out of scope */

 return 0;